Coronavirus: research appointments update

 What is research and why is it important?

-The aim is to:
+The aim of research is to:

-develop new treatments and medicines
+- develop new treatments and medicines

-improve quality of life
+- improve quality of life

-improve our understanding of the causes and developments of medical conditions
+- improve our understanding of medical conditions

 We work with many other health and research organisations.

 Find out why this is good for research.